pythonwithalex/Spring2015/week4/assignment_for_week_5.md

 The text you're decoding is widely considered a good manual for writing quality pythonic code, so it's worth a glance!

-A hint: there are certain characters that don't get translated from the string above.
+A hint: there are certain characters that don't get encrypted or decrypted from the string above.